Research

 Broadly, my research focuses on utilizing ecological principles like species interactions, recruitment, and stress alleviation to optimize coastal restoration through a variety of experimental field techniques and computational analyses.

 Existing coastal restoration efforts typically focus on restoring a single primary foundation species, however natural ecosystems are comprised of a mixture of both primary and secondary foundation species.
-My current research seeks to enhance restoration efforts by investigating and harnessing the facilitation between primary and secondary foundation species.
-Specifically, this research uses observational studies of currently co-existing foundation species, enhancement efforts in pre-existing restoration projects, and novel co-restoration efforts using both primary and secondary foundation species.
-This research spans a range of coastal ecosystems including oyster reefs, seagrass beds, and salt marshes to demonstrate how facilitation can improve restoration outcomes like long-term survival as well as biodiversity and climate resilience.
-Ultimately, this research aims to enhance our understanding of the complex interactions between foundation species while also informing future restoration efforts.
+My postdoctoral research at North Carolina State University sought to enhance restoration efforts by investigating and harnessing the facilitation between primary and secondary foundation species.
+Specifically, this research used observational studies of currently co-existing foundation species, enhancement efforts in pre-existing restoration projects, and novel co-restoration efforts using both primary and secondary foundation species.
+This research spanned a range of coastal ecosystems including oyster reefs, seagrass beds, and salt marshes to demonstrate how facilitation can improve restoration outcomes like long-term survival as well as biodiversity and climate resilience.
+Ultimately, this research aimed to enhance our understanding of the complex interactions between foundation species while also informing future restoration efforts.

 Mussel Reef Restoration